 Formed in 2010 as a coalition of academics, lawyers, civil society representatives, and community stakeholders, StopWatch works to promote fair, effective, and accountable policing in England and Wales, with a primary focus on stop and search.

 We use our research into stop and search outcomes to act against disproportionality and injustice.
-This involves campaigning for evidence-based policies, challenging police malpractice, and empowering overpoliced communities to seek solutions for instances of personal harassment and abuse.
+This involves campaigning for evidence-based policies, challenging police malpractice, and empowering overpoliced communities to find solutions for instances of harassment and abuse.

-StopWatch is run day-to-day by a small team of paid staff, in collaboration with a cast of volunteers with research, legal, and youth-led expertise.
-The team is overseen by a board of trustees who have expertise in various areas of criminal justice policy and legislation.
+StopWatch is run by a small team of paid staff supported by a cast of volunteering members, and overseen by a board of trustees with expertise and lived experience of criminal justice policy and legislation.